httpwg/http-extensions/draft-ietf-httpbis-optimistic-upgrade.md

 # Operational Issues

 If the server rejects the transition request, the connection can continue to be used for HTTP/1.1.
-There is no requirement to close the connection in response to a rejected transition, and keeping the connection open has performance advantages if additional HTTP requests to this server are likely.
+There is no general requirement to close the connection in response to a rejected transition, and keeping the connection open has performance advantages if additional HTTP requests to this server are likely.
 Thus, it is normally inappropriate to close the connection in response to a rejected transition.

 # Impact on HTTP Upgrade with Existing Upgrade Tokens {#existing}

-This section describes the impact of this document's considerations on some registered upgrade tokens that are believed to be in use at the time of writing.
+This section describes the impact of this document's considerations on some registered upgrade tokens {{IANA-UPGR}} that are believed to be in use at the time of writing.

 ## "TLS"

 The "TLS" family of upgrade tokens was defined in {{?RFC2817}}, which correctly highlights the possibility of the server rejecting the upgrade.
-If a client ignores this possibility and sends TLS data optimistically, the result cannot be valid HTTP/1.1: the first octet of a TLS connection must be 22 (ContentType.handshake), but this is not an allowed character in an HTTP/1.1 method.
+If a client ignores this possibility and sends TLS data optimistically, the result cannot be valid HTTP/1.1: the first octet of a TLS connection must be 22 (ContentType.handshake), but this is not an allowed character in an HTTP/1.1 method (see {{TLS, Section 5.1}} and {{RFC9112, Section 3}}).
 A compliant HTTP/1.1 server will treat this as a parsing error and close the connection without processing further requests.

 ## "WebSocket"/"websocket"

 {{Section 4.1 of ?WEBSOCKET}} says:

 > Once the client's opening handshake has been sent, the client MUST wait for a response from the server before sending any further data.
+{:quote}

 Thus, optimistic use of HTTP Upgrade is already forbidden in the WebSocket protocol.
 Additionally, the WebSocket protocol requires high-entropy masking of client-to-server frames ({{Section 5.1 of ?WEBSOCKET}}).